thermic effect of food

 The thermic effect refers to the energy expenditure required to digest, absorb, and process the nutrients in the food you consume.
 By choosing foods that have a higher thermic effect, you can effectively boost your metabolism and burn more calories throughout the day.

 One way to maximize the thermic effect for weight loss is to incorporate protein-rich foods into your diet.
 Protein has the highest thermic effect of all the macronutrients, meaning that your body burns more calories when digesting and metabolizing protein than carbohydrates or fats.
-By including lean protein sources such as chicken, fish, tofu, and legumes in your meals, you can increase the thermic effect and promote weight loss.
+Approximately 25-30% of the calories you consume from protein are used for digestion and metabolism, giving protein a distinct metabolic advantage.

 Additionally, adding spices and herbs to your meals can also help maximize the thermic effect.
 Certain spices, such as cayenne pepper, ginger, and cinnamon, have been shown to increase metabolism and enhance the thermic effect temporarily.
 These spices can also flavor your dishes, making them more enjoyable and satisfying.